What is an SF6 Gas Circuit Breaker?

 During routine maintenance of an SF6 gas circuit breaker or in the event of a failure, the gas insulated equipment may need to be opened.
 This requires SF6 gas handling to remove as much gas as possible and place the breaker into the vacuum to avoid SF6 emissions.
 In its pure form, SF6 gas is inert and non-toxic; however, dangerous SF6 by-products form when the gas is exposed to a fault.
 By-products such as SO2 can also form when SF6 circuit breakers are in service for a long time and exposed to high heat and moisture.

 We always recommend checking the quality of SF6 gas with an analyzer before beginning any handling procedures as by-products of SF6 are extremely hazardous to human health.
 In addition, by-products will damage gas handling equipment and accessories.
 Special PPE must be worn, and best-practices must be followed to ensure the safety of technicians.
-You can learn more by watching our free webinar: Emergent By-Product Cleanup Services.
+You can learn more by enrolling in the Emergent By-Product Cleanup Services offered in DILO Academy.

 In addition to being aware of the gas quality and knowing how to handle SF6 by-products correctly, users must also take great care to avoid producing any SF6 emissions.
 SF6 gas has the highest Global Warming Potential of any gas known to man.
 Ideally, SF6 should be handled in a closed-loop system.
 Proper training and emission-free SF6 gas handling equipment is very important to prevent emissions.